WutyiAung/my-portfolio/README.md

 About Me
-Hello, I'm Wutyi Aung, a final year computer science student with a strong passion for web development and a deep understanding of various computer science concepts.
+ I'm Wutyi Aung, a final year computer science student with a strong passion for web development and a deep understanding of various computer science concepts.
 I am enthusiastic about creating innovative and efficient solutions that leverage my skills in HTML, CSS, Bootstrap, JavaScript, PHP, Laravel, and my knowledge of data structures, operating systems, databases, and networking.

 skills